SharePoint/sp-dev-docs/docs/spfx/viva/get-started/build-data-visualization-adaptive-card-extension.md

 ];
 ```

-Add all three series to the data visualization card view and optionally set the color of specific series:
+Add all three series to the data visualization Card View and optionally set the color of specific series:

 ```typescript
 export class CardView extends BaseComponentsCardView<